mikics/dolfinx-axisymmetric-issue/README.md

 the 3D problems into few 2D problems, corresponding to the multiple cylindrical harmonics which propagates independently.
 In particular, the minimal working examples only solves the problem for the harmonic number `m = 1`.
+Scattering boundary conditions are used for making the boundary transparent to outgoing waves.

 Here below a quick rundown of the DOLFIN/DOLFINx functions and their corresponding mathematical representation.
 The implementation of such functions in DOLFIN is